 - Whether or not tracks are visible in those views.
-To display hidden tracks, click on the plus sign next to the sequence of interest in the Overview or Sequences view. - Which boxes you check in the Tracks panel (see image below).
-Features can be displayed in individual views by clicking the Features boxes under: Overview details, Sequence details, and Pairwise details.
-Hover the mouse over a feature to view a tooltip with details about the feature.
-Note that after performing a multiple alignment, checking the Consensus box will also cause Consensus features imported with Features > Map Features to Active Consensus to be displayed. - Features (under Pairwise details) Check this box to display any available sequence features as Pairwise
+To display hidden tracks, click on the plus sign next to the sequence of interest in the Overview or Sequences view. - Which boxes you check in the Tracks panel.

+Sequence features can be displayed in MegAlign Pro's graphical views by checking the following boxes in the Tracks panel:

+- Overview details > Sequence features

+- Sequence detail > Sequence Features

+- Pairwise details > Sequence Features

+Note that after performing a multiple alignment, checking the Consensus box will also cause Consensus features imported with Features > Map Features to Active Consensus to be displayed.

-To view a tooltip with details about a feature, hover over it with the mouse.
-Or select one or more features by clicking on them.
-You can then view information about them in the Details panel.
+To view a tooltip with details about a feature, hover your mouse over the feature in any view.
+Alternatively, select one or more features by clicking on them and then view information about them in the Details panel.